resque/resque/README.md

 ### Back to your regularly scheduled README.

 You can't always do work right away.
 Sometimes, you need to do it later.
-Rescue is a really simple way to manage a pile of work that your application needs to do: 1.5 million installs can't be wrong!
+Resque is a really simple way to manage a pile of work that your application needs to do: 1.5 million installs can't be wrong!